mozilla/addons-frontend/docs/regional_restrictions.md

 ## Admin bypass

-Authenticated requests are not served from cached (nor cached themselves), so a request from an admin user will go directly through to addons-server.
+Authenticated requests are not served from cache (nor cached themselves), so a request from an admin user will go directly through to addons-server.
 From there, if they have the right permission they will be allowed to bypass the restriction entirely.